About.md

 • AI that runs on hardware you own

-• Self-hosted infrastructure and the lessons it teaches
+• Self-hosted infrastructure and the lessons it keeps teaching me

-• LLMs in practice — what works outside the demos
+• LLMs in practice — what works outside the demo videos

-• Automation, home lab, and the joy of it works on my machine
+• Automation, the home lab, and the small joy of it works on my machine

 What this is not